Scan time: 2-3 minutes / Read time: 3-5 minutes

 Hello rebel ideapreneurs 🦸♂️🦸♀️

-Her readers are right there with her — curious, but sure they'll mess it up.
+And her readers?
+They're right there with her — curious, but sure they'll mess it up.

 ⛳️ Problem: